mebubo/fpmortals-cats/manuscript/complete.md

 we get *ambiguous reference* errors.
 This is the same problem as Java's static methods vs class methods.

-W> The sort of developer who puts methods on a `trait`, requiring users to mix it W> with the *cake pattern*, is going straight to hell.
-It leaks internal W> implementation detail to public APIs, bloats bytecode, makes binary W> compatibility basically impossible, and confuses IDE autocompleters.
+W> Implementations on a `trait` that require users to use the *cake pattern* to W> "mix together" functionality leaks internal implementation detail to public W> APIs, bloats bytecode and complicates binary compatibility.

 With the `implicit class` language feature (also known as *extension methodology* or *syntax*), and a little boilerplate, we can get the